 Q&A’s – In-Person & Virtual

-We’ll be recording these Q&A’s for preservation and broadcasting them live via Facebook.
+We’ll be recording these Q&A’s for preservation and broadcasting them live via Facebook whenever possible.

-VIRTUAL: Due to there being so many time zones and nations to consider for the Q&A’s, making it impossible to do them live, we will be getting pre-recorded Q&A’s from the filmmakers (due Thursday, May 20th) and put them with their respective blocks online for the virtual fest.
+VIRTUAL Q&A’s: Due to there being so many time zones and nations to consider for the Q&A’s, making it impossible to do them live, we will be getting pre-recorded Q&A’s from the filmmakers (due Friday, October 15th) and put them with their respective blocks online for the virtual fest.
 We’ll keep these Q&A’s though for a future FilmQuest YouTube channel we’re launching later this year so they can be seen forever!

 Most of the press “attending” the festival will be doing so virtually.
-That said, there will be a couple of press guests on site, including Daniel Yocom and Joey Paur of GeekTyrant.
-They’ll be doing interviews, reviewing films, and taking red carpet photos when able.
+While we’re finalizing this press list available at the festival and virtually, they’ll be doing interviews, reviewing films, and taking red carpet photos when able.

 Virtual press will be watching your films from afar, writing reviews, and also reaching out to you at their discretion for interviews and/or additional information.